aleksandrasergeeva23/pipedrive/README.md

 This project integrates with the Pipedrive API to manage deals.
 It includes comprehensive CI/CD pipelines using GitHub Actions, ensures reproducibility with Docker, and provides clear instructions for running the application locally and in a containerized environment.
 ```

-This README includes all the necessary instructions and configurations for running, testing, and deploying your application.